timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 88-MILITARY FAMILY PROGRAMS AND MILITARY CHILD CARE/SUBCHAPTER I-MILITARY FAMILY PROGRAMS.md

   * (8) To carry out such other matters with respect to the programs and activities of the Department of Defense regarding military families with special needs as the Under Secretary of Defense for Personnel and Readiness shall specify.

-* (d) POLICY.—(1) The Office shall develop, and update from time to time, a uniform policy for the Department of Defense regarding military families with special needs.
+* (d) POLICY.—(1) The Office shall develop, and regularly update, a uniform policy for the Department of Defense regarding military families with special needs.
 The policy shall apply with respect to members of the armed forces without regard to their location, whether within or outside the continental United States.

 * (2) The policy developed under this subsection shall include elements regarding the following: